brandonroberts/angular/aio/content/getting-started/index.md

 Some Angular features, however, are global to the app and available at all times.
 Because routing is pervasive--the user can enter a new URL or take an action that causes a change to the URL--routing must be enabled and configured at the app level.

-*JAF: Need help with this.*

-To add routing to an app:
+To eanble routing in the app, you will:

 1. Import and register RouterModule.
 2. Set up a RouterOutet as a placeholder to dislay routed components.